kamimrcht/webpage/mphf.md

 -   **use a MPHF** as the underlying function of the hash table (BBHash for BLight that was published in 2021, and the more recent PTHash for SSHash that was published in 2022)

--   use a **k-mer set representation** that is more efficient base-wise than representing plain k-mers (i.e. it takes less bits to encode that representation than it would take to encode each k-mer separately), and that provides a partition of the k-mers which grants interesting **locality-efficiency** (i.e., consecutive k-mers are likely to be loaded altogether in the cache, leading to faster computation)
+-   use a **k-mer set representation** that is more efficient base-wise than representing plain k-mers (i.e. it takes less bits to encode that representation than it would take to encode each k-mer separately), and that provides a partition of the _k_-mers which grants interesting **locality-efficiency** (i.e., consecutive k-mers are likely to be loaded altogether in the cache, leading to faster computation)

-The second point is particularly interesting query-wise, because queries in bioinformatics may not involve single k-mers alone, but may occur from longer sequences being split into consecutive, k-1 overlapping k-mers that are all looked-up in the table.
+The second point is particularly interesting query-wise, because queries in bioinformatics may not involve single _k_-mers alone, but may occur from longer sequences being split into consecutive, _k_-1 overlapping _k_-mers that are all looked-up in the table.

 ### Key set representation: _super-k-mers_

-I have said that k-mer hash tables use efficient k-mer representations as inner components.
+I have said that _k_-mer hash tables use efficient _k_-mer representations as inner components.
 These representations belong to a family of objects called **spectrum preserving string sets** (first defined in [Rahman and Medvedev 2020](https://www.biorxiv.org/content/10.1101/2020.01.07.896928v2)), or **SPSS** for short.
 A SPSS is a set of strings longer or equal to k, that can be built over a set of k-mers, sequences or reads.
 This set 1-preserves all the k-mer sequences, 2-has each k-mer appearing only once.
-The most trivial SPSS is the k-mer set itself.
+The most trivial SPSS is the _k_-mer set itself.

 **_Super-k-mers_** are a type of SPSS.
 They are used in both BLight and SSHash.
 They are built by compacting all consecutive k-mers of a an input sequence (read, contig, …) that contain the same **minimizer**.
 See for instance, using lexicographic order: